Syria hosts the first international basketball tournament in years - ExBulletin

 DAMASCUS, Syria (AP) Syria hosted the first international basketball tournament on its soil in at least two decades on Monday, bringing a World Cup qualifier to the Asian region at a packed stadium in the capital Damascus.

-The head of the Syrian basketball federation, Tarif Qutrash, said that the preparation for the organization of this part of the tournament took place over six months.
+The head of the Syrian basketball federation, Tarif Qutrash, said that the preparations for organizing this part of the tournament took place over six months.
 Federation officials met several times with members of the Asian Basketball Federation to calm concerns about conditions in the country, he said.

 We said with certainty that we are capable, Qutrash told the Associated Press.
 This is the first such tournament not in 11 years (since the beginning of the war), but in 20 years that has World Cup qualifiers for basketball in Syria.

-Syria also initially did not have the infrastructure to host such an international tournament.
-But the already modernized sports city of Al-Fayhaa features a basketball court and a hall that can accommodate up to 8,000 people, according to the Syrian basketball federation’s Facebook page.
+Syria did not have the infrastructure to host such an international tournament.
+But the already modernized sports city of Al-Fayhaa features a basketball court and a gym that can accommodate up to 8,000 people, according to the Syrian basketball federation’s Facebook page.

 A photograph of President Bashar Assad and his father, Hafez Assad, who preceded them, hangs over the bleachers.

-The anti-government protests in 2011 were met with a crackdown on the government and the violence quickly turned into a civil war that claimed the lives of over 350,000 people and displaced half of the pre-war country’s 23 million population.
+The anti-government protests in 2011 were met with repression and the violence quickly turned into a civil war that claimed the lives of over 350,000 people and displaced half the population of the pre-war country of 23 million.

 Fighting has calmed down and Assad’s forces have regained control of much of the country.
 But a peace deal remains elusive and parts of Syria remain in the hands of foreign-backed armed groups.